morishan20/website-design-assignment/README.md

 -   When he looks at the cost section,

 -   Then he should clearly see a full price breakdown and the total amount.

 New User (Sam):
+As a new user who enjoys travelling, I would like a easy and simple wesbtie in which I can create an account and begin creating my plans for trips in a way that is simple and easy for me to view/edit if needed so that I can

-System Functional Requirements
+System Functional Requirements:

-Open the website
+ - Open the website

-Create a new user account
+ - Create a new user account

-Log in to the platform

-Navigate to the “Create Trip” section

-Enter basic trip information (destination, dates, number of travellers)
+ - Enter basic trip information (destination, dates, number of travellers)

-View suggested destinations or activities
+ - View suggested destinations or activities and add to plans if I wish

-Select suggested activities to add to the itinerary

-Generate a simple travel plan
+ - Generate a simple plan that can be viewed/edited later

-View the trip overview and daily schedule

-Save the trip plan for future editing

-Acceptance Criteria
+Acceptance Criteria:

-As a new user when he selects the option to sign up and enters his details, the system should successfully create his account and allow him to access the platform.
+ - As a new user when he selects the option to sign up and enters his details, the system should successfully create his account and allow him to access the platform.

-Creating a new trip plan

-Then the system should generate a simple itinerary structure that he can begin editing
+ - The system should generate a simple itinerary structure that he can begin editing

-Receiving travel suggestions

-The system should display suggested destinations, attractions, or activities he could add to his trip.
+ - The system should display suggested destinations, attractions, or activities he could add to his trip.

-Adding activities to the itinerary
+Adding activities to the itinerary:

-When he selects an activity or destination suggestion, the system should automatically add it to his trip itinerary.
+ - When he selects an activity or destination suggestion, the system should automatically add it to his trip itinerary.

-Reviewing the trip overview

-When he opens the trip overview page, he should see a clear and simple breakdown of his travel plan before saving it.
+ - He should be able to see a clear and simple breakdown of his travel plan before saving it.

-Saving the trip plan

-Given Sam has finished creating his trip plan,

-When he selects the save option,

-Then the system should store the trip in his account so he can access or edit it later.
+ - When Sam has finished creating his trip plan, the system should store the trip in his account so he can access or edit it later.

 # Website screenshots with justifications: